fecc82/scalable-email-service/README.md

 Fully Scalable Email Service

+## Getting Started
+When running the install command Docker/Maven needs installed/running in your machine.
+This will compile the codes, create images, run containers, run tests on it and stop containers.
+See Testing Framework below for more details.

 ## Technology Stack

 * Spring-platform - Spring-Platform as the application framework, Using dependency injection.
 This enables us to swap out implementation easily buy using interfaces instead of direct implemnetations.